GabrielVilar/Python/README.md

 # Python
-A repository for me to put everything that I'm learning about the Python language.
+A repository for me to put everything that I'm learning about the Python language 🤩.